tayma-06/SWE-4202-OOC-Lab/ThirdLab/README.md

 # 🧑‍💻 Friends and Their Activities

-Raiyan, Tahsin, Anika, Salman are friends.
+Rayan, Tahsin, Anika, Salman are friends.
 They have the same age.
 They live in Dhaka.
 As a person, they can:

 - Eat